ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 {{< /style >}}

 ### Kotlin ecosystem
-One of the magic of Java - is it's backwards compatibility, but it's also a big bottleneck, which limits some of the features and makes some features implemented in the inefficient way.
+One of the magic of Java - is its backwards compatibility, but it's also a big bottleneck, which limits some features and makes some features implemented in the inefficient way.
 Kotlin was designed with keeping in mind all drawbacks of Java, but being 100% interoperable with it.
 {{< style "img { display:block; margin: auto; }" >}}
 ![Kotlin Lib](./kotlin-lib.svg)